-So what even is the Hayduke Route?
+So what is the Hayduke Route?
 The name “Hayduke” pays homage to the main character in The Monkey Wrench Gang by Edward Abbey, a fictional story that takes place in this region.
-Similar to the GET and MRT, which were put together by Trail/Water Whisperer Brett Tucker, the Hayduke Route is a compilation of a few existing trails, dirt roads, and mostly cross-country travel, pioneered in the late-1990’s by Joe Mitchell and Mike Coronella.
+Similar to the GET and MRT, which were put together by Trail/Water Whisperer Brett Tucker, the Hayduke Route is a compilation of a few existing trails, dirt roads, and mostly cross-country travel in canyons, pioneered in the late-1990’s by Joe Mitchell and Mike Coronella.
 They spent hundreds of days exploring the Colorado Plateau and then wrote a guide book about it.
 The route basically aims to connect 6 National Parks in Southern Utah and Northern Arizona: Arches, Canyonlands, Capitol Reef, Bryce Canyon, Grand Canyon and Zion National Parks, as well as Grand Staircase-Escalante National Monument, Glen Canyon National Recreation Area, numerous National Forests, BLM Districts, Primitive and Wilderness Areas.

-Since its original conception and the resulting guide book, others have developed countless alternates, taking advantage of more scenic canyons, short-cuts, and access to the few and far between ‘towns’ along the way.
+Since its original conception and the resulting guide book, others have developed countless alternates, taking advantage of other scenic canyons, short-cuts, and access to the few and far between ‘towns’ along the way.
 There is no one direction or straight-line that this route follows.
 The general theme is to navigate carefully up one canyon, cross some long-forsaken remote plateau, then clamber down another canyon until…one finds water, a cache, a town, a road, or some other measurable reward and/or marker of progress.
-We’ll be following the standard guide book direction from the NE terminus near Moab to the SW terminus in Zion National Park.
+We’d be following the standard guide book direction from the NE terminus near Moab to the SW terminus in Zion National Park.